1. Considering Certification

 If you complete the Professional Environmental Educator Certification (PEEC) course, you will be certified as an educator in all three curriculum projects.
-In order to teach other people to use the projects, you will need to become certified as a facilitator in each project, which requires additional training.
+In order to teach other people to use the projects, you will need to become certified as a facilitator, which requires additional training.

 - How can I get extra training to become a facilitator for PLT, Project WET, and/or Project WILD?

 To get extra training to become a facilitator in any project, contact Ashley Hoffman, Director of the Kentucky Association for Environmental Education, kaee.org

 - When will I be notified of my acceptance into the course?

 You will be notified of your acceptance 1-2 weeks after the KEEC receives your completed application and self-assessment.